 On the other side a sign indicated the road to Reids Flat.

 To the left a sign shows the steep descent up the Honeymoon Track.
-This is an alternative shortcut up to the park office and car park.
+This is the shorter route up to the park office and car park.

 At the far end of the campground an old road follows the Hacking river.